 Usually, model homes are built near the entrance of a new development, so it’s the first house you see.
 That location could be a deal-breaker if you’re sensitive to noise and activity from the road, cars, etc. If you’re comfortable with daily subdivision traffic, then it’s not a concern, but if it’s an issue, perhaps the model home itself may not be right for you.

-If you end up requesting a home be built for you, do you want to be at the end of the street, on a circular drive, or right smack in the middle?
-How will the house be situated?
+You also need to consider other elements of the house’s location.
+How is the house situated?
 Will the sun scorch your front window all day, or will it heat up the backyard instead?
+Are other homes in the area occupied or also being shown as models?
 These are all things you should be thinking about before signing on the dotted line.